tysoncadenhead/tysoncadenhead.com/_harp/blog/getting-started-with-react.md

 If you are accustomed to writing Angular or Knockout applications, you're probably pretty familiar with the concept of two-way binding.
 Two-way binding is a central tenant of MVVM frameworks.
 It means that any data changes in the model are immediately propagated to the view or views and any changes that occur on the view are immediately propagated back to the underlying model.

-The creators of react argue that two-way binding is an anti-pattern.
-Instead, the approach with React is to bind the view to the model and then push data back into the model as needed.
+The approach with React is to bind the view to the model and then push data back into the model as needed.
+For more light on the subject of why React uses one-way binding instead of two-way binding, check out this discussion by [Pete Hunt](https://www.youtube.com/watch?v=h3KksH8gfcQ).

 Instead of data being automatically sent back to the model, you have to do the work yourself using event listeners in the JSX "markup".
 Here is an example of submitting a form using the `handleSubmit` event: